The Engine Shed

 The Engine Shed is a music and entertainment venue at the University of Lincoln in Lincoln, Lincolnshire, England, and is operated by the University of Lincoln Students' Union.
 The venue comprises three areas: The Engine Shed, which is the main hall; The Platform, which is a smaller floor overlooking the main hall; and Towers, which is a sports bar serving food and drink split over two floors.

 History

-It was opened in September 2006 and takes its name from the locomotive shed that used to lie in its current location, immediately adjacent to the railway line to Nottingham.
-The venue has a capacity of 1,500 in the main hall and approximately 800 in Towers.
+It was opened in September 2006 and takes its name from the locomotive shed that used to lie in its current location, immediately adjacent to the Nottingham/Doncaster-Lincoln Line.The venue has a capacity of 1,500 in the main hall and approximately 800 in Towers.
 The first live gig was Embrace on 18 September 2006.
 It has also staged careers fairs and hosts the University's freshers' fair.
 In Summer 2014 the University transferred the operation of The Engine Shed to the University of Lincoln Students' Union who continue to operate the venue to date.